Rehan018/NLP-CheatSheet/Text Representation Using TF-IDF.md

     "Stock market sees a rise in tech companies.", "Investors show interest in Tesla's new developments."
 ]

-# Initialize the TF-IDF Vectorizer
 tfidf_vectorizer = TfidfVectorizer(smooth_idf=True, use_idf=True)

-# Fit and transform the corpus
 tfidf_matrix = tfidf_vectorizer.fit_transform(corpus)

 # Output the transformed TF-IDF matrix